yshavit/llm-notes/book/03-The-LLM/04-feedforward-network.md

 :::

 :::{warning} Confusing terminology
-"Neuron" is a somewhat ambiguous term that conflates the learned parameters, the computations that involve them, and the resulting activations.
+"Neuron" and "layers" are somewhat ambiguous terms that conflates the learned parameters, the computations that involve them, and the resulting activations.
 I'll try to be clear about which I mean as we go.

+The parameters feeding into a layer (in the true sense of the activation) are sometimes called the {dfn}`layer parameters`.
 :::

 Each of these neurons essentially defines a pattern the FFN can detect.
 For example, you may have one neuron that specializes in looking for happy words, another that looks for angry words, and another that looks for something unrelated to sentiment, like past tense.
 (We'll get into more detail later about how these specializations emerge via training.
 If you need a refresher of the intuitive version, you can reread [the training analogy](#training-analogy) from the earlier overview chapter.)